-When faculty members are absent from duties, whether voluntarily or due to illness, they are required to report such absences directly to their Academic Deans at the earliest possible date.
-Persons leaving the campus on official business should report such plans as far in advance as possible.
+When faculty members are absent from duties, whether voluntarily or due to illness, they are required to report such absences directly to their Director and Academic Dean as well as their division's Academic Coordinator at the earliest possible date.
+Persons leaving the campus on official business must gain prior approval from the direct supervisor and the VCAA through the Travel Authorization process.